parthian-sterlet/sitega/README.md

 6double ratio_cnt_of_all(0=jk)  = ratio of the number of peaks to the number of control peaks (default value 10) 7int num_iterations = bumber of iteration in bootatrap (default 1), but it is recomended to run bootstrap several times to get reliable results

-andy1_mat.cpp scans a fasta file with DNA sequences with a given model command line arguments:
-1file.seq  2sitega_matrix_file 3file_train 4thr 5cmpl 6file.ipr 7seq_head 8print_pos 9site_desc 10bit

-1file.seq = test file
+andy1_mat.cpp (scaner to apply a trained model for a test file) 1file.seq = test file
 2sitega_matrix_file = file with sitega model
 3file_train = facultative file (default value train.fa)